jonathanmorgan/geocoding/README.md

 - Install ElementTree python module.

-        sudo pip install ElementTree
+        (sudo) pip install ElementTree

 - Download and install the google data library.

+    - From pip (try this first):

+            (sudo) pip install gdata

+    - From source (if you have problems and want to be able to run the test scripts):

         - First, go to the Google Code page for the gdata library: [https://code.google.com/p/gdata-python-client/](https://code.google.com/p/gdata-python-client/)
         - Then, download the latest (2.0.17 at the time of writing).
 Download page: [https://code.google.com/p/gdata-python-client/downloads/list](https://code.google.com/p/gdata-python-client/downloads/list)
         - uncompress and unpack the tar.gz file that you downloaded.

                 tar -xvzf gdata-2.0.17.tar.gz

         - Now, you need to compile and install it.
 Go into the gdata directory the uncompress created.

             - To install system-wide:

                     sudo python setup.py install

             - To just install inside your home directory, for use by your user:

                     python setup.py install --home=<path_to_home_directory>

         - to test, from the source folder that you unpacked, run:

                 ./tests/run_data_tests.py

 ### geopy